diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/02 - Object Oriented Javascript - part 2 - constructor and class.md

-- Is a syntactic sugar, that gives us a cleaner syntax for creating objects with prototypes.
+- `class` Is a syntactic sugar, that gives us a cleaner syntax for creating objects with prototypes, and abstracts the ES5 constructor function.

 - ES6 classes are ‘Special functions’ used to create objects ( aka instances).